programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 	</a>
 <figcaption>
     <p>Figure 13.
 A three-column plot with a bar chart subplot showing the number of accused by
-        gender.
-Click to explore an interactive variant of this plot. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-13.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+        gender. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-13.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>